 “As for me I will be doing a mixture of topical stand-up and of course some voices.”

-With hugely influential TV shows such as Bremner, Bird and Fortune and various appearances on Radio Four, Rory has, in a way, brought politics to a mass audience, but would he ever consider a career in politics?
+With hugely influential TV shows such as Bremner, Bird and Fortune and various appearances on Radio Four, Rory has, in a way, brought politics to a mass audience, but would he ever consider a

 “You could say that I kind of have been a politician already,” he said.
 “Certainly a lot of my career has involved politics in a way.